-(iv) Credit risk
+(iii) Credit risk

-The Group's exposure to credit risk is limited to the carrying amount of financial assets recognised at the reporting date, as summarised in note (i).
-As at 30 June 2013, the Group's credit risk is primarily attributable to trade and other receivables and cash and cash equivalents.
+The Group's exposure to credit risk is limited to the carrying amount of financial assets recognised at the reporting date, as summarised in note (vi) below.
+As at 30 June 2012, the Group's credit risk is primarily attributable to trade and other receivables, cash and cash equivalents.